chhuang-one/sqxclib/doc/SqxcMem.md

 	xc = xc->send();
 ```

-You can also use sqxc_send_to() to pass data arguments to SqxcJsoncWriter, which then outputs the JSON data to SqxcMem.
+You can also use sqxc_send_to() to pass data arguments to SqxcJsonWriter, which then outputs the JSON data to SqxcMem.

 use C language